Hugh Watanabe: Ryukyu Golden Kings (2021–present)

 On June 18, 2021, Watanabe signed with the Ryukyu Golden Kings of the B.League.
 On September 4, he sustained an injury on his right elbow during a practice match against the Akita Northern Happinets.
 Three days later, Watanabe underwent surgery after being diagnosed with a fractured radial head.
-He was estimated to be sidelined between four to five months and was entered in the Injury List.
+He was estimated to be sidelined between four and five months and was entered in the Injury List.
 On December 24, Watanabe was removed from the list and was cleared to participate fully in practices.
 On January 17, 2022, CT scan results revealed the displacement of bone fragments in his right elbow.
 He underwent closed reduction and bone graft surgeries at Ryukyu University Hospital on January 20.
 On January 22, Watanabe was ruled out for the entire 2021–22 season.
 On August 5, Watanabe went under the knife for the third time in less than a year, receiving a radial head replacement surgery for his injured elbow in Los Angeles.
 He was estimated to be sidelined for four to six months.

+On February 5, 2023, Watanabe made his professional debut against the Toyoma Grouses, scoring seven points and grabbing six rebounds in 12 minutes of play.
+Watanabe helped the Golden Kings defeat the Chiba Jets to claim their first B.League championship title.
+On June 7, the team announced they signed Watanabe for the 2023–24 season.

 National team career

-After Watanabe’s mother sent an email to the Japan Basketball Association, he was called up to join the training camps of the national team.
+After Watanabe's mother sent an email to the Japan Basketball Association, he was called up to join the training camps of the national team.
 Watanabe made his international debut for Japan at the 2019 William Jones Cup, where he helped the team win the bronze medal.
 He suited up for Japan at the 2021 FIBA Asia Cup Qualifiers, where he only played in one game.
 Watanabe was named to the 12-man roster for the 2020 Summer Olympics, where he is set to become the youngest player to represent Japan in basketball.

 Personal life

 Watanabe is from a sports family.
-His brother, Cole, is a middle blocker for the University of Hawaiʻi men's volleyball team.
+His brother, Cole, was a middle blocker for the University of Hawaiʻi men's volleyball team.
 His father, Matthew, played baseball at Southern Oregon.
-His paternal grandfather, Doug Hogland, was an offensive linemen in the NFL for the San Francisco 49ers, Chicago Cardinals and Detroit Lions from 1953–58.
+His paternal grandfather, Doug Hogland, was an offensive linemen in the NFL for the San Francisco 49ers, Chicago Cardinals and Detroit Lions from 1953 to 1958.

-Watanabe holds dual citizenship with United States and Japan.
+Watanabe holds dual citizenship for the United States and Japan.